swhh/lip_reading_project/README.md

 - Internals use defaults: segment length ≈ 15s, preprocessing width 300px, fps 10, grayscale on.

 ### Output
-- Transcript (pre‑ and post‑diarization) is printed to stdout.
+- Transcript (pre‑ and post‑diarisation) is printed to stdout.
-- If diarization upload fails or is disabled, you’ll receive the corrected transcript without speaker labels.
+- If diarisation upload fails or is disabled, you’ll receive the corrected transcript without speaker labels.
 - Redirect to a file if desired:
 ```bash
 poetry run python src/lip_reading_project/main.py sample.mp4 --overlap 2 > transcript.txt